software-students-spring2024/3-python-package-exercise-team-pyday/README.md

 ### Getting an API Key

-1. Sign up for an OpenWeatherMap account and obtain an API key.
+1. Sign up for the free version of an OpenWeatherMap account and obtain an API key.
 2. Set an environment variable on your system to store this key:

    - On Linux/macOS: `export OPENWEATHERMAP_API_KEY='your_api_key_here'`